utkarsh48/theExecryptioner/README.md

 # theExecryptioner
 This is a chrome extension for encrypting text files and vice-versa.
+This extension works offline.

 ## How to Use
 - Select encrypt or decrypt as per requirement.